-- Through the digital platforms and websites, the seller can update or make changes at any given point in time to notify his customer base.
+- Through digital platforms and websites, the seller can update or make changes at any given point in time to notify his customer base.

 - It is undoubtedly a cost-effective marketing strategy.

-The outreach and market penetration is far more diverse with Digital Marketing as opposed to traditional marketing.
+The outreach and market penetration are far more diverse with Digital Marketing as opposed to traditional marketing.
 The Digital Marketing platform is more engaging with instant customer feedbacks and getting a feel of what the customer wants and expects.

 BENEFITS OF DIGITAL MARKETING:

 The benefits of digital marketing or scope in the present age and the future are only set to increase.
 As stated by IDC (International Data Corporation), digital marketing will be worth over $102 billion by the end of 2019!